nihalkenkre/emu_os/README.md

 `make` will
 - compile the assembly files in to freestanding binaries, using `nasm`.
 - compile the tools into OS binaries.
-- create a 15 MB blank file in the `build` folder.
+- create a 15 MB blank disk image file in the `build` folder.
 - copy the `boot` binary into the image.
 - copy the kernel and the Chip8 roms to the disk image using `emufs_copy`.